dustywhite7/Econ8320/SlidesCode/13 - webAPIs.md

 First, head to [console.cloud.google.com](console.cloud.google.com), so we can set up our accounts.

-- You will get a $300 credit to play around with on the platform, but we won't need it, since maps API's get their own monthly credit
+- You will get a $300 credit to play around with on the platform, but we won't need it, since the Maps API offers its own monthly credit
 - We need to create a project (do this in the blue bar)
-- Head to the API's menu, and choose credentials
+- Head to the API menu, and choose credentials
 - Follow the create credentials instructions for an API key

 ---